 - Updates will sometimes fix security issues, including large-scale vulnerabilities.

-- More often, an update will come with a number of new features, performance boosts, and new security provisions.
+- An update often includes several new features, performance boosts, and security provisions.

-On the whole, updating is often wise.
-Though, this brings up how you know when an update is available.
+Overall, updating is often wise.
+However, this raises the question of how to know when an update is available.
 We’ll look at this in the next section.

 How to Check Your Current PHP Version

 Before you dig into your host to check for PHP updates, you’ll want to know if one is available.
-Often, you’ll have an email from your host noting that there will be an update incoming.
+Often, you’ll have an email from your host noting an update will be incoming.
 There may be any of the following signs:

 - Your host could write a blog post discussing an upcoming update.